-- Underground and Cryogenic interferometric gravitational-wave detector at Kamioka, Japan - KAGRA will finish all the installations by middle of April, 2019.
-(2-week delay from the plan a year ago).
-Facilities are the originally designed one, and will be the same for O4.
+- ◆ Underground and Cryogenic interferometric gravitationalwave detector at Kamioka, Japan - ◆ KAGRA will finish all the installations by middle of April, 2019. (at least2-week delay from the plan a year ago). - ◆ Our test run begins in early June. - ♦ KAGRA plans to join Observation Run 3 from fall 2019.

-- KAGRA plans to join LV Observation Run 3 from fall 2019. - ◆ KAGRA-LV data exchange will start in April. - ◆ KAGRA plans to join O4 from the beginning.
+- ◆ KAGRA-LV data exchange will start in April. - ◆ KAGRA-LV MOU discussion will be started soon. - ◆ KAGRA members are waiting to have access to LV wiki.

+◆ KAGRA plans to join O4 from the beginning.